spacetelescope/jwst/docs/jwst/rscd/description.rst

 In equation 2.1, N is the number of groups per integration and :math:`ascale`, :math:`illum_{zpt}`, :math:`illum_{slope}`, and :math:`illum2` are read in from the RSCD reference file.
-The :math:`Crossover \, Point` in eqiation 2.2 is read in from the RSCD reference file.
+The :math:`Crossover \, Point` in equation 2.2 is aslo read in from the RSCD reference file.

 If the previous integration saturates, the  :math:`scale` term in Equation 1 is found in the  following manner:

    :math:`scale_\text{sat} = slope * Counts{3} + sat_\text{mzp} \; \; (Equation \; 3)`

-where :math:`Counts{3}` is an  estimate of the what the last group in the previous integration would have been if saturation did not exist.
+where :math:`Counts{3}` is an  estimate of what the last group in the previous integration would have been if saturation did not exist.
 The :math:`slope` in equation 3  is calculated according to the formula:

    :math:`slope = sat_{zp} + sat_{slope} * N + sat_2*N^2 + evenrow_{corrections} \; \; (Equation 3.1)`.